dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 ```

 > [!WARNING]
-> On Windows, a <xref:Microsoft.Maui.Controls.TapGestureRecognizer> that sets the `Buttons` property to `Secondary` doesn't respect the `NumberOfTapsRequired` property when it's greater than one.
+> On Windows, a <xref:Microsoft.Maui.Controls.TapGestureRecognizer> that sets the `Buttons` property to `Secondary` doesn't respect the <xref:Microsoft.Maui.Controls.TapGestureRecognizer.NumberOfTapsRequired> property when it's greater than one.

 In addition, a <xref:Microsoft.Maui.Controls.TapGestureRecognizer> can be defined so that either the primary or secondary mouse button triggers the gesture: